marlene-rinker/data-structures-and-algorithms/README.md

 ## Approach & Efficiency
 Added a function called mergeLists in a new file that requires my LinkedList class from the previous linked list challenges.
 Created tests to verify the functionality.

-## API
 `mergeLists()` takes in two linked lists, creates a new list, puts nodes alternately from the two lists into the new list.

+## Whiteboard
+whiteboard goes here